adamzolyak/checklist-checker-action/README.md

 ## Contributing

-If you have suggestions for how this GitHub ACtion could be improved, or want to report a bug, open an issue!
+If you have suggestions for how this GitHub Action could be improved, or want to report a bug, open an issue!
 Or pull request!
 We'd love all and any contributions.
 For more, check out the [Contributing Guide](CONTRIBUTING.md).

 ## License